A Complete Guide to Sales Tax

 When you register, you’ll usually be assigned a filing frequency by the state based on your estimated total tax liability per month.
 That will determine when you file your sales tax return and remit your payment to the state, and some common filing frequencies are monthly, quarterly or annually.

 Over time, your filing frequency may change due to changes in your sales volume.
-While some states allow you to judge for yourself when to file based on your estimated tax liability, other states only allow changes in filing frequency to be initiated by the department responsible for collecting the payments.
+While some states allow you to judge for yourself when to file your tax based on your estimated tax liability, other states only allow changes in filing frequency to be initiated by the department responsible for collecting the payments.
+It is helpful to pay attention to sales tax due dates, in order to avoid penalties and interest for late filings.

 Particularly if you sell to customers nationwide, or at least in a large number of states, you may want to take advantage of the registration process available through the Streamlined Sales and Use Tax Agreement (SSUTA) website.
 There are 24 full member states that are party to this agreement, and you can register for a sales tax permit for all of them at once through the SSUTA.
 These member states are Arkansas, Georgia, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Rhode Island, South Dakota, Tennessee, Utah, Vermont, Washington, West Virginia, Wisconsin and Wyoming.